Saturday, August 8, 2009

 1. Use Ad groups for each campaign

 For each Campaign, create different ad groups using a cluster of similar keywords.
 As a result you can then write an ad that is targeted specifically to that group of keywords.
+This will improve the clickthrough rate, quality score and the ad's position on the page.

 2. Stop paying the same price for all match types